jariou/omdk/README.md

     ├── static/
     └── work/

-The losses are written in the `output` subfolder as CSV files.
+Depending on the OS type the model data is symlinked (Linux, Darwin) or copied (Cygwin, Windows) into the `static` subfolder.
+The input files are kept in the `input` subfolder and the losses are generated as CSV files in the `output` subfolder.

 By default executing `generate_losses.py` will automatically execute the ktools losses script it generates.
 If you don't want this provide the (optional) `--no-execute` argument.
 The default here is automatic execution.